Victoria (Vicki) Bragin

 As a chemical educator she was director of several projects exploring the use of discovery-based and active-learning methods in the teaching of chemistry.
 At Pasadena City College, she championed the use of technology as a tool for visualizing difficult chemistry concepts, developed a number of programs now used at various colleges and universities here and abroad to facilitate concept comprehension by students, and was the recipient of a Presidential Excellence in Learning Award in recognition of her innovative projects.
 Instrumental in establishing the chemistry computer lab at Pasadena City College, she was honored in the spring of 2002 by her colleagues, who dedicated the lab to her soon after she retired.

 Despite her long professional involvement in science, Bragin's interest in music has never wavered.
 "A balance between my musical and scientific interests as well as my family is important to me," Bragin says.
 After receiving a music degree at age 16 from the Centro Escolar Conservatory of Music in Manila, she obtained a baccalaureate degree in chemistry (cum laude) from the University of the Philippines.
 She came to the United States as a Fulbright-Smith-Mundt Scholar at the University of Wisconsin in Madison, where she earned a master's degree in chemistry.
-Bragin also received a master's degree in music education from the University of South Carolina, then started to pursue doctoral studies in piano performance at the University of Southern California..
+Bragin also received a master's degree in music from the University of South Carolina, then started to pursue doctoral studies in piano performance at the University of Southern California, completing all courses and all performance requirements for a Doctor of Musical Arts.

 With the birth of two children she "stopped working" and became very involved in volunteer work for a number of years, organizing cultural activities in music and the arts and presenting science demonstrations for the school system attended by her children.
 For this, she was honored, along with 5 other volunteers, with a "Heart of Gold" award.
 When she later resumed her career in science education, she maintained her piano skills by being a member of such groups as the Tuesday Musicale of Southern California and the Friday Morning Music Club in Washington, DC which presented a wealth of opportunities for her to give solo performances as well as play with chamber music groups and collaborate with singers, particularly on art songs.